-Goal: Help bring data into people's day-to-day workflows and decision-making processes by embedding Looker iframes into the tools and applications your organization already uses.
+Goal: Help bring data into your users' day-to-day workflows and decision-making processes by embedding Looker iframes into the tools and applications your organization already uses.

-With embedding you can bring Looker reports and dashboards into the tools your employees use the most, and private embedding allows you to embed a Look, Explore, or dashboard that only Looker users can see.
+With embedding you can bring Looker reports and dashboards into the tools that your employees use the most.
+With private embedding you can embed a Look, Explore, or dashboard that only Looker users can see.

-Here are 5 quick steps for privately embedding a dashboard into applications or webpages within your organization:
+Here are five quick steps for privately embedding a dashboard into applications or webpages within your organization:

-Step 1: Identify the dashboard that you want to embed:
+Step 1: Identify the content that you want to embed:

-Step 2: Update the embed settings to align the look and feel of the dashboard with the application or webpage where it will be embedded:
+Step 2: Click the gear menu to update the embed settings to align the look and feel of the dashboard with the application or webpage where it will be embedded:

 For the embedded version of the dashboard, you can adjust: